youssef579/portfolio/README.md

 # Youssef Ragaey

 Hi, I'm Youssef Ragaey
-A Fullstack JavaScript Web Developer and this is my own portfolio
+A full stack JavaScript web developer and this is my own portfolio.

 ## Made With